zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > The only way to rectify our reasonings is to make them as tangible as those of the Mathematicians, so that we can find our error at a glance, and when there are disputes among persons, we can simply say: Let us calculate, without further ado, to see who is right.
 Gottfried wilhelm Leibniz

+> He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper at mine, receives light without darkening me.Thomas Jefferson

+> When you're in love, you want to tell the world.
+Carl Sagan

 > We must know.
 We will know, David Hilbert

 > Don't compare your beginning to someone else's middle, or your middle to someone else's end.
 Jon Acuff